lihan829/lihan829.github.io/_pages/about.md

 Before Stony Brook, I got my master degree from Nanhang University (Nanjing, China) in 2021.
 My master thesis investigated the phonetic cues of rhetorical questions in Mandarin.
 Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China (my birthplace and hometown) and Lanzhou in Gansu China.
 Some other languages that I was interested in include Wu dialects (Southeastern China), Cantonese, Hausa (west Africa)

 My Chinese name is 李晗 (lǐ hán) where *lǐ* is my family name meaning "plum" and *hán* is my given name meaning "dawn".
-I grew up in a family where Mandarin, Sichuan dialect and Shanghaiese were all spoken, and I had friends who spoke Uyghur.
+I grew up in a family where Mandarin, Sichuan dialect and Shanghainese were all spoken, and I had friends who spoke Uyghur.

 # 🔥 News